consag/fitnessefixtures/README.md

-# Data Integeration FitNesse Fixtures
+# Data Integration FitNesse Fixtures
 The FitNesse Fixtures are created as part of an overall solution for automating the test cycle.

 ## Linux installation ReadMe